 Where do we want to be in the year 2030?

-We aim to make AI approaches more human understandable and certified in order to improve their acceptance in society and reduce the risks of employing AI technology.
-By 2030, we aim to have AI approaches which outperform current state-of-the-art AI techniques across many application areas while providing the additional advantage of being explainable.
+Our goal is to make AI approaches more understandable and certifiable to improve acceptance in society and reduce the risks of using AI technology.
+By 2030, we intend to develop AI approaches that outperform current state-of-the-art techniques in many application areas, while offering the added benefit of being explainable.

 Read more about our vision